Quality in the translation industry: good enough?

 For example, imagine that you need to have a 250-word conference abstract translated.
 It’s an important international conference in genetics and you hope to present the findings of a five-year project.
 How long would you expect the translator to spend working on your abstract, with what level of attention and how much revision?

-Then imagine you get an email reply, about 250 words, from the organisers of the conference and you need a translator to tell you if you’ve been accepted or not.
+Then imagine you get a short email reply from the organisers of the conference and you need a translator to tell you if you’ve been accepted or not.
 Again, how much time, attention and revision do you expect, and wish to pay for?
 And if you’re an experienced translator, would you give the same amount of time and attention to the two jobs?

 Chances are that a ‘good enough’ translation of the abstract is of infinitely higher quality than a ‘good enough’ rendition of the email.
 And this makes perfect sense as per industry standards.